 In this case,

-- We have set
+- We set

-- That is, we see how we capture the event as it propagates from the root document to the button.
+- That is, we see how we capture the event as it propagates from the root document down to the button.

-Example of Event Bubbling
+Event Bubbling Example

-To capture an event during the bubbling phase, we need to specify the capture: false
+To capture an event during the bubbling phase, we must specify the capture: false option (or not use it, as it’s the default) when adding an event handler.

 <!DOCTYPE html>